top of page

 1. Bamboo is the world's fastest growing plant

-Ready to be harvested annually and sustainably after four to five years, bamboo doesn't wait around!
+Ready to be harvested annually and sustainably after approximately 4 years, bamboo doesn't wait around!
 Comparatively, typical hardwood takes many years longer to mature and can be harvested only once.

 2. Bamboo is stronger than steel